Managing Your ZendPHP Install Using zendphpctl

 Listing installed PHP versions (php list installed)

-The 'php list-installed' command allows you to list all of the installed PHP versions in your environment.
+The 'php list installed' command lets you list all of the installed PHP versions in your environment.

-This command was previously named zendphpctl php-list-installed; please update to use the new command name.
+This command was previously named zendphpctl php-list installed; please update your scripts to use the new command name.

 For example: